SysSynBio/edd/docs/Python_Environment.md

 6. Check that your Terminal is working in the context of the the virtual environment you just created.

-    After running commands above to create a virtual environment, you'll want to get in the habit of checking that your terminal is using the correct virtual environment before running scripts included in this package, and especially before using `pip3` to change the installed Python packages.
+    After running commands above to create a virtual environment, you'll want to get in the habit of checking that your terminal is using the correct virtual environment before running scripts included in this package, and especially before using `pip` to change the installed Python packages.

     To check which virtual environment your Terminal is in, run the Terminal and look at the